more - Home Hall-Hire Places History Contact Us News Events Clubs Business Community Hallmark Links

 Lacey Green had a track going through it between the houses otherwise sticking tightly to the edge of the Common.

 Loosley Row was better furnished with roads.
 Lower Road was a track, but became a road joining up with the other roads in the village which ultimately led down to the Turnpike Road (A4010).
-There was a small road going off to Comb Farm (See Coombs - the lost hamlet) at the bottom of Smallridge Wood.
+There was a small road going off to Coomb Farm (See Coombs - the lost hamlet) at the bottom of Smallridge Wood.

 You can also read more on roads in the 19th century.